eric-brechemier/the-shape-of-design-french-translation/README.md

 And now that I have resolved to share it with my English-impaired fellow French, I appreciate the true value of its brevity.

+Still, translating this book is no meager task.
+Each sentence has been carefully crafted, weighted and chiseled to resonate on multiple levels, which makes the work of the translator all the more challenging and rewarding.

 ## HISTORY ##

 * 2012-05-30, [The End]